wizcamp/wizcamp-realms-demo/session-guides/SESSION-09.md

 Custom Hooks & Browser APIs 🎵

-You're about to add another professional feature to your trivia game — theme music!
+You're about to add another feature to your trivia game — theme music!
 This guide walks you through creating custom React hooks, working with browser audio APIs, and building reusable audio controls.
 Ready to bring your game to life with sound?
 Let's go!

 ## Table of Contents